- Africans often propose that European-based countries’ wealth is based upon either African slavery or the theft of African resources.

-If slavery is the pathway to building a wealthy society, why are the areas that received 95% of the slaves not wealthy?
+If slavery is the pathway to building a wealthy society, why are the areas that received 95% of the slaves’, not wealth?
 One reason is that slave societies are well known to fall into a state of decline gradually.
-For the vast majority of the history of Latin America, the nonelites have been treated as borderline slaves.
+For the vast majority of Latin America’s history, the nonelites have been treated as borderline slaves.
 As with slaves, there has been little effort to educate the broader population.
 Slavery creates a tiered system where those at the top know that they don’t have to work, and those at the bottom know they can never improve their condition and must work on command.

 This may, in part, explain why in the entirety of the vast landmass of Latin America, barely any innovation has come from these societies.
-Slavery also prevents income flowing to more of the population.
-Rather than being an engine for growth, slavery quickly ossifies any community where it exists and makes the elites dependent on it and reduces incentives on both sides.
+Slavery also prevents income from flowing to more of the population.
+Rather than being an engine for growth, slavery quickly ossifies any community where it exists, makes the elites dependent on it and reduces both sides’ incentives.
 It also reduces the incentives to improve the human capital of the slave so that they can perform more valuable work.
 This quote of Roman slavery illustrates this issue.

 “The averaged recorded age at death for the slaves of the city of Rome was extraordinarily low: seventeen and a half years (17.2 for males; 17.9 for females).
 By comparison, life expectancy at birth for the population as a whole was in the mid-twenties (36% percent of men could expect to reach the age of 62 and 27% of women if they succeeded in reaching the age of 10).” – Wikipedia

 Of the countries that received slaves during the Atlantic Slave Trade, the US was the only country with a white majority.
-The US approximated the development of the countries where the majority of the immigrants were from, and this was Europe.
+The US approximated the development of the countries where most immigrants were from, and this was Europe.

-Those slaves that were sent to the Caribbean or Latin America fared far worse than those assigned to the US.
-And the wealthiest grouping of Africans in the world, are the African Americans in the US.
+Those slaves sent to the Caribbean or Latin America fared far worse than those assigned to the US.
+And the wealthiest grouping of Africans in the world is the African Americans in the US.

 The Peculiar Selective Observations Around Slavery by Africans

-Africans don’t discuss slavery in Latin America or the Caribbean, and it seems the only reason they don’t is that the topic of slavery is of little interest to Africans, unless the slaveholder is white.
-I have spoken to many Africans that think it is great that they can get extremely low-cost servants for their home.
-Then in the next breath will talk about the evils of whiles owning black slaves.
-Slavery, which enormously predated the arrival of Europeans in Africa, and which continued after the colonial period receded has somehow been converted into a European invention in the minds of Africans.
+Africans don’t discuss slavery in Latin America or the Caribbean.
+It seems the only reason they don’t is that the topic of slavery is of little interest to Africans unless the slaveholder is white.
+I have spoken to many Africans who think it is great to get extremely low-cost servants for their homes.
+Then in the next breath, I will talk about the evils of while owning black slaves.
+Slavery, which enormously predated Europeans’ arrival in Africa, and which continued after the colonial period receded, has somehow been converted into a European invention in the minds of Africans.
 However, Africans are aggressively selling slaves in many parts of Africa in the current day, and it is considered entirely normal.
-In fact, according to the Global Slavery Index, slavery is still quite commonly found in Africa today. https://www.globalslaveryindex.org/
+According to the Global Slavery Index, slavery is still quite commonly found in Africa today. https://www.globalslaveryindex.org/

 Mauritiana has an extensive slavery history, being a primary origin of slaves destined for Brazil.